January 8, 2018 20 Retail Experts Predictions for 2018 (I): Tech-Driven Disruption

 This Christmas, Amazon Devices had its best holiday yet, “with tens of millions of Alexa-enabled devices sold worldwide”, as the company disclosed in a press release.
 This pretty much sums up the big business potential of this technology.

-However, while a personal one-to-one voice conversation with a machine seems like a fast and easy way to make a purchase, experts suggest it may not be able to radically change the way we make bigger purchases that require further research.
+A personal one-to-one voice conversation with a machine seems like a fast and easy way to make a purchase.
+However, experts suggest it may not be able to radically change the way we make bigger purchases that require further research.

 “Voice search simplifies purchasing home basics that don’t need research to impact a buying decision and I see busy buyers adopting that time saving convenience even more in 2018.” – Krista Fabregas, FitSmallBusiness.com